 What should I know about US tax? | Collegepond

 The US continues to be a top destination for Indian students.
 According to reports, 55% of the 185,000 Indian students enrolled in higher education institutions abroad are in the US.
-With finances being a major concern for international students, here are some things to keep in mind in the spring leading up to April 15th when taxes are due.
+With finances being a major concern for students aspiring to study abroad, here are some things to keep in mind in the spring leading up to April 15th when taxes are due.

 If you are earning a stipend or wages: US Tax information for Indian students

 You are considered a non-resident for the first 5 years that you are in the US on an F1 visa (if you change visas, the number of years may go back to zero).
 If you are on a J visa, this period is 2 years.
 As a non-resident of the US, you will have to pay taxes in the US only on your income from the US.

 Any income that you earn is taxable.
 You are allowed to have a paid job anywhere on campus, but must get permits to work off-campus if you are being paid.